romm32/SAGNN/README.md

 # Wireless Link Scheduling with State-Augmented Graph Neural Networks
 This is the repository for the paper of the same name.
-More information about references or citations will be added soon.

 ### Installation
 You can clone the repository as is usually done: